cappyccino/gear-packer/README.md

     - Check by running `postgres --version`
     - Start server with `brew services start postgresql`
     - Create user "postgres" with `/usr/local/Cellar/postgresql/9.2.4/bin/createuser -s postgres`
+- Must have Docker running
+    - The Spring integration tests use [TestContainers](https://www.testcontainers.org/), which depends on a running instance of Docker
+- npm
+    - version `7.15.1`
+- Yarn
+    - version `1.22.10`
+- OpenJDK 17

 ### Run front-end only via Yarn
 By running with Yarn locally, you get the benefits of webpack's hot-reloading.
-This application uses the [gradle-node-plugin](https://github.com/node-gradle/gradle-node-plugin) which wraps Yarn commands in Gradle.

 Start by running
 ```bash